bothomaje/the-studentr/docs/briefs/ui-prototyping.md

 - App logo + app icon set (SVG source + PNG raster sizes).
 - .ui files for each screen (Qt Designer).
 - A single .qrc resource manifest referencing images/icons.

+### 3. Generated UI & wiring
+- PyQt-generated UI modules from .ui (no edits by hand).
+- Screen logic files that import the generated UI.
+- A host window that manages a QStackedWidget with all screens.

+### 4. Tests & CI
+- Smoke test using pytest-qt that flips between screens and asserts that lists populate (with seeded DB).
+- CI pipeline steps that:
+    - compile .ui → generated modules,
+    - compile .qrc → resources module,
+    - run UI tests (marker: ui),
+    - build the app and upload artifacts.

+### 5. Docs
+- docs/ui/ folder: flows, wireframes, and style tokens.
+- README section: how to run, how to regenerate UI/resources, where assets live, and “gotchas”.